 Early Life and Education

 Yang Yuanqing was born on November 12, 1964, in Hefei, Anhui province, China.
-His parents were surgeons.
-He received a bachelor's degree in computer science from Shanghai Jiaotong University in 1986 and a master's degree in computer science from the University of Science and Technology of China (USTC) in 1988.
+His parents were surgeons, and despite their professions, the family faced financial challenges.
+Yang showed early promise and pursued computer science, earning a bachelor's degree from Shanghai Jiao Tong University in 1986 and a master's degree from the University of Science and Technology of China (USTC) in 1988.

-Yang joined Lenovo (then Legend) in 1989 as a salesperson.
-He quickly advanced, becoming head of the personal computer business at age 29.
-In 2001, he became the CEO of Lenovo, succeeding Liu Chuanzhi.
-Under his leadership, Lenovo transformed into a global technology leader, completing key acquisitions such as IBM's PC business in 2005 and Motorola Mobility in 2014.
-He served as Chairman from 2004-2008, and then returned to CEO in 2009.
+Yang joined Lenovo (then Legend) in 1989.
+He quickly advanced, recognized for his strong sales record and strategic thinking.
+At 29, he was appointed head of Lenovo's personal computer business.
+In 2001, he became CEO, succeeding Liu Chuanzhi, who retired.
+Under Yang's leadership, Lenovo expanded globally, notably through the acquisition of IBM's PC business in 2005 and Motorola Mobility in 2014.
+He became Chairman and CEO in 2011.

 Key Business Strategies